rohankar7/Hope/README.md

 1) Run ./blender_captions.py: This will render 8 holistic images of every 3D model and save it locally
 2) Run ./text/descriptions.py: This will generate and store text descriptions of the images rendered using Blender
 3) Run ./text/captions.py: This will simplify the generated descriptions into captions
+4) Run ./text/fusion.py: This will fuse the simplified captions into a single descriptive caption
-4) Run ./text/embeddings.py: This will generate text embeddings from captions and store them
+5) Run ./text/embeddings.py: This will generate text embeddings from captions and store them

 ### Tri-plane Ganeration and Fitting
 1) Run triplane.py: This will generate and store tri-plane representations